WikiLeaks, Journalism Ethics and the Digital Age: What Did We Learn?

 The second issue that concerned Rusbridger was how to assess the risks and beneﬁts involved in publishing this material.
 He wrote subsequently that while those he called the enemies of WikiLeaks made repeated assertions about the harm done, the reaction from many countries showed a “thirst for information” of the kind in the logs.

 This, too, is ethically challenging.
 It is a leap of faith to take a government’s word on such questions when the material involves an egregious and embarrassing breach of the government’s own secrecy.
-Yet this was done speciﬁcally for the purpose of meeting another ethical obligation – that of minimising harm.
+Yet this was done speciﬁcally for the purpose of meeting another ethical obligation—that of minimizing harm.

 These four big ethical questions for the newspapers handling the WikiLeaks material are not new ethical questions.
 But, in the digital age, as the WikiLeaks case showed, they can come with heightened stakes.